New U.S. fuel standards aim to cut asthma, heart attacks

 The EPA and the American Petroleum Institute, a lobbying group for the U.S. energy industry, sparred over the potential health benefits and costs of the rules.

-The EPA estimated that the final standards would provide up to $13 in health benefits for every dollar spent to meet the standards and raise gasoline prices by just 0.065 cents per gallon.
+The EPA estimated that the final standards would provide up to $13 in health benefits for every dollar spent to meet the standards.

 The standards will have an average cost of about $72 per vehicle in 2025, the agency said.